jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 -----------

 In this example, you will learn how to deploy and run a simple Java EE 6 application named shopping-cart using stateful session bean.
 The purpose of the shopping-cart is to perform operations like (buy, checkout and getCartContents) for the customer.
-The shopping-cart application consists of an enterprise component (server module), which perform the operations for the customer and a simple Java remote client (client module) that looks up the stateful bean via JNDI and invokes the methods on them.
+The shopping-cart application consists of an enterprise component (server module), which performs the operations for the customer and a simple Java remote client (client module) that looks up the stateful bean via JNDI and invokes the methods on them.

 System requirements
 -------------------